-Personnel records are confidential and shall not be disclosed except as allowed by law.
-Nothing in this section is intended to preclude review of personnel files by the City Manager, City Attorney, or other attorneys or representatives of the City in connection with official business (Penal Code § 832.7; Evidence Code § 1043) (See also Records Maintenance and Release Policy).
+Personnel records shall not be disclosed except as allowed by law (Penal Code § 832.7; Evidence Code § 1043) (See also Records Maintenance and Release Policy).

 Any person who maliciously, and with the intent to obstruct justice or the due administration of the laws, publishes, disseminates, or otherwise discloses the residence address or telephone number of any member of this department may be guilty of a misdemeanor (Penal Code § 146e).